dekoza/mtgpl/docs/_sources/MH1.rst.txt

    • Each opponent sacrifices a creature.

-   • Exile all cards from each opponent's graveyard.
+   • Exile all opponents' graveyards.

    • Create a 1/1 white and black Spirit creature token with flying.